CloudReactor/docs/manual_setup.md

 ---

-### (Optional) Configure CloudReactor with AWS ECS and AWS role settings
+### Configure CloudReactor with AWS ECS and AWS role settings
-Contact us at support@cloudreactor.io and we'll create an account for you and give you an API key.
+Sign up for a CloudReactor account at [https://dash.cloudreactor.io/signup](https://dash.cloudreactor.io/signup), and login.

-Then login to the [CloudReactor dashboard](https://dash.cloudreactor.io/).
-We'll create a Run Environment in CloudReactor; a Run Environment contains settings that tell CloudReactor how to run tasks in AWS.
+We'll create a Run Environment in CloudReactor.
+A Run Environment contains settings that tell CloudReactor how to run tasks in AWS.

 1. Click on "Run Environments", then "Add Environment"
 2. Name your environment (e.g. "staging", "production").
 You may want to keep the name in all lowercase letters without spaces or symbols besides "-" and "_", so that filenames and command-lines you'll use later will be sane. <span style="color: red">Note the exact name of your Run Environment</span>, as you'll need this later.